carallon/pharos-controller-api/sphinx-src/lua-api/timeline.rst

      - Value Example
    * - ``group``
      - string **or** integer
-     - Optional timeline group name or number.
+     - Optional playback group name or number.
 If name, prepend the name with ``!`` to apply the action to all timelines *except* those in the specified group.
 Omit to apply the action to all timelines.
      - ``"Group 1"``, ``"!Group 2"`` or ``3``
    * - ``fade``
      - float